Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 The first command prompts for credentials and stores them as $AzureAdCred.
 The next command uses those credentials as $azureadcred to connect to the service.

+> [!Note]
+> The Azure AD and Azure AD Preview modules comprise of cmdlets with different naming conventions i.e. `-AzureAD` and `-AzureMS`.
+The `-AzureAD` cmdlets connect to the Azure AD Graph endpoint `https://graph.windows.net` while the `-AzureADMS` make calls to the Microsoft Graph endpoint `graph.microsoft.com`.
+Authentication is handled silently when you change the calls from one endpoint to another and you are not prompted for the credentials again.

 To connect to a specific environment of Azure Active Directory, use the _AzureEnvironment_ parameter, as follows:

 ```PowerShell